Porcupine Barbs For Better Wound Healing

 Of course, that mountain lion's days of porcupine feasting may end forever if the quills keep it from eating or end up in the cat's vulnerable internal organs.

 Still, a quill passing through the body is far from painless — it's excruciating — as Roze knows from personal experience.
-He was once quilled in his bicep while up in a tree, trying to catch an agile porcupine.
+He was once quilled in his bicep while up in a tree, trying to catch a porcupine.

 Despite his wife's suggestion afterward that he immediately seek medical care, he waited two harrowing days.
 By that time, the quill had traveled in one direction and cleanly exited his lower arm.
 He kept the quill as a souvenir.